Shafiq1988/mos2-particulate-photocatalyst-ows-code/README.md

 Individual contributions from each material in the heterostructure.
 # 3. Lattice-mismatch-code-for-MoS₂-PtSe₂.py
 This code evaluates lattice compatibility between two materials by calculating lattice mismatch for different combinations for example the lattice mistmatch was 0.5% for MoS₂/WS₂ and 0.9% for MoS₂/PtSe2.
 Note: Users must input the lattice parameters of the two materials of interest.
-The script then identifies the optimal heterostructure combinations with minimal lattice mismatch.
+The code then identifies the optimal heterostructure combinations with minimal lattice mismatch.
 The output includes:
-Best matching lattice configurations
+Best matching lattice configurations corresponding mismatch percentages
-Corresponding mismatch percentages
 # 4. MoS₂/WS₂_MD_cif-files
 This folder contains all the structure files (cif) of the initial and final states of MoS₂/WS₂ heterostructure at 300K and 400K temperatures.The sequence are accroding to the figures in the manuscript.
 # 5. MoS₂/PtSe₂_MD_cif-files